Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

 \subsection{The Torelli theorem for cubic threefolds}

-It will be convenient (at least from a notational point of view) to think of cubic threefolds not as sitting in $\PP^4$, but in the projectivization of a given complex vector $V$ of dimension five.
-Then the cubic threefolds in $\PP V$ are parametrized by the projectivization of $K:=\CC[V]_3$.
-We regard $K$ as a representation of $\SL(V)$.
-As such it is isomorphic to the dual of $\sym^3V$ and hence irreducible.
+We find it convenient to think of cubic threefolds not as sitting in $\PP^4$, but in the projectivization $\PP V$ of a given complex vector $V$ of dimension five.
+Then the cubic threefolds in $\PP V$ are parametrized by the projectivization of $\Kcal:=\CC[V]_3$.
+Note that $\Kcal$ is as a $\SL(V)$-representation the dual of $\sym^3V$ and hence irreducible.